purekid/mongodm/README.md

 ----------

 	$types = [
+	  	'string',     // default type
 	    'reference',  // a reference to another model 'references', // references to another model
 	    'integer',
 	    'double',     // float
 	    'timestamp',  // store as MongoTimestamp in Mongodb 'boolean',    // true or false
 	    'array',
 	    'object'
 	]